Review of Acronis True Image Home 2012

-This review is from an older version however the newest version has most of the same features with a slight change in the interface.
-See the 2017 review here.
+This review is from a slightly older version however the newest version has most of the same features with a slight change in the interface.
+See the newest review of True Image 2017 here.

 More True Image Reviews

 As you may know from our reviews of previous versions of True Image, this software is a solid tool to help you keep your data safe on your computer.
-Is Acronis True Image any good?
-Short answer is yes.
 Here are some of our popular previous reviews that show how well True Image performs on various backup and recovery tasks:

 Clone a Laptop Hard Drive with True Image 2017